 There are a lot of choices when it comes to gloves.
 Long-finger, short-finger, padded, no pad…the list goes on.
-Over the years, I’ve moved to wearing a long finger, dirt-bike style glove.
-I choose a long finger glove because of protection.
-My hands are covered with scars—reminders of being an athlete more than 20 years.
+Over the years, I’ve moved to wear a long finger, dirt-bike style glove.
+I choose a long finger glove because of its protection.
+My hands are covered with scars—reminders of being an athlete for more than 20 years.
 Long-fingered gloves keep the skin on my hands out of harm’s way.
-I don’t have second thoughts about heading through brush that might scratch my hands, or worry about scraping up my palms if I do go down in a crash.
+I don’t have second thoughts about heading through a brush that might scratch my hands or worry about scraping up my palms if I do go down in a crash.

 Keeping hydrated while riding is really important.
 Moose says to invest in a water bottle.
-That’s sound advice, and these days the water bottle has been taken one step farther with the water bladder back pack.
-Riding with a gear pack that contains a bladder actually kills two birds with one stone.
+That’s sound advice, and these days the water bottle has been taken one step farther with the water bladder backpack.
+Riding with a gear pack that contains a bladder kills two birds with one stone.

 Simple bicycle repair is a skill that all riders must learn.
-There are no bike shops out along the trail.
-I’ve checked for them already, and learned that eventually you need to learn how to fix a broken chain, change a flat, and make adjustments to your bicycle all on your own.
+Unfortunately, there are no bike shops out along the trail.
+I’ve checked for them already and learned that eventually, you need to know how to fix a broken chain, change a flat, and make adjustments to your bicycle all on your own.